 Use a strategic approach when gating your content

 Gated content can quickly become one of your main lead generation tools in your inbound marketing strategy.
-To make it effective, however, the content needs to be worth the price of admission.
+To make it effective, however, the content must be worth the admission price.

 Remember, the content isn’t just an excuse to get someone’s contact information.
 It should be as valuable and relevant as you can make it if you’re hoping to make a sale afterward.